gottacatchenall/thesis_proposal/README.md

 ## Results

-Here we show the in-progress results, which are the prerequisites for the analysis outlined above: phylogenies for both plant and bee species (@fig:phylo) and species distribution models for all species (an example shown in @fig:example_sdm).
+The in-progress results are the prerequisites for the analysis outlined above: phylogenies for both plant and bee species (appendix figure one) and species distribution models for all species (an example shown in appendix figure two).

 ## Progress

-At the moment, we have derived phylogenies (@fig:phylo) and SDMs (@fig:example_sdm) for all the species present in the Colorado GBIF metaweb.
+At the moment, we have derived phylogenies and SDMs for all the species present in the Colorado GBIF metaweb (appendix figures one and two).
 I've also been exploring the data available from Julian Resasco.
 The primary constraint on further progress is that we are waiting on the finalization of a data sharing agreement with RMBL.